home-controller/homeauto_network/DESIGN.md

    1. [ ] @bug At the min the Ack bits have extra stuffing bits removed as received but should be done as all high as that is how they are sent.

 - Fields that have bit stuffing:
+  1. SOF is 01 by default, but if the length is increase for 5 or more leading 0(dominant) bits? @todo not sure if the leading 0s have bit stuffing or if they should have, I will worry about that if I ever need more than 4 leading zeros.
+  2. Last high bit of SOF(1) + RTR(1) + length field(3) =5 bits, so no bits stuffed in here but could count towards bit stuffing in the following fields
-   1. command
+  3. command
-   1. Data
+  4. Data
-   1. Ack   Might change this as maybe only add for Command & Data fields?
-   1. CRC
+  5. CRC

-- As the SOF will not have bit stuffing and the other fields at the start are less than 5 bits all the starting fields will not have bits added but RTR & Data size fields could count to having a bit added quicker.
-- CAN has a Max consecutive bits of the same level of 5 bits and anything more is used to set an error.
+- @note CAN has a Max consecutive bits of the same level of 5 bits and anything more is used to set an error.
 So if one unit gets a CRC error it can pull the line low for 6 bits to cancel the send and set an error thus keeping all units in sync.

+- [ ] Need to Remove Ack from bit stuffing as it can change from being sent to being received by other units acknowledging the message.
+- [ ] Add extra dominant delimiter bit before EOF, to make pin change IRC reading work better.

 ### CRC Error checking